ckeditor/ckeditor5/docs/installation/integrations/dotnet.md

     Note that the name of the original `.zip` folder from the online builder has been shortened here to `ckeditor5`.
 </info-box>

-Then, modify the `Index.cshtml` file contained in the `Pages` directory to include the CKEditor 5 script.
+Then, modify the `Index.cshtml` file contained in the `Pages` directory to include the CKEditor&nbsp;5 script.
 You can use this HTML boilerplate as a starting point:

 ```html
 @page